Blendify/blender-manual/blender_docs/manual/modeling/modifiers/generate/triangulate.rst

 Triangulate Modifier
 ********************

-The Triangulate modifier converts all faces in a mesh (whether it be quads or N-gons) to triangular faces.
+The Triangulate Modifier converts all faces in a mesh (whether it be quads or N-gons) to triangular faces.
 This modifier does the exact same function as the triangulate function :kbd:`Ctrl-T` in Edit Mode.

 .. list-table::